-If your not interested in the additional extras that come with the premium devices then this does its job nicely.
-During testing it performed strongly doing what it should be doing – namely navigation.
-With Amazon offering a 30% discount on the 42LM, it really is worthy of serious consideration.
+If you’re not interested in the additional extras that come with the premium devices then this does its job nicely.
+During testing, it performed strongly doing what it should be doing – namely navigation.
+With Amazon offering an excellent price on the 42LM, it really is worthy of serious consideration.

 There are lots of reasons to recommend this device.
 It performed well in all of our tests and is well priced.
 Bear in mind that it has a smaller screen than most sat navs and does not come with voice activation or traffic updates.